gini/gini-vision-lib-ios/Documentation/source/Updating to 5.0.md

 #### New API SDK
 The networking plugin now uses the new API SDK, which has been completely rewritten in Swift, getting rid of  **Bolts** and using only built-in components.

+#### New way to open incoming files
+There is a new way to handle incoming documents through the "Open with.../Copy to..." iOS feature.
+Please refer to the guide page [Open with guide](open-with-guide.html).

 ## Breaking Changes
 ---